 It is very unlikely that a Great Dane with any of these unfortunately common disorders will live long and robust (10+ year) lives.

-HOW TO MAKE A GREAT DANE LIVE LONGER
+HOW DO I MAKE MY GREAT DANE LIVE LONGER?

 There are things you can do to help them live long, healthy lives and increase the average lifespan.
 The most important one starts with the breeder you choose.